mhwombat/bin/README.md

 ## fixit.sh
 A template for making a change to a group of files, previewing each change before it is made.

+## format-zpl
+Format text for printing to a label printer using ZPL.

 ## git-summary
 git-summary - summarize git repos at some path